tops4u/Ram-Tester/README.md

 ## Test procedure

-1. Insert the device (18, 20 or 28 pins, DIP or ZIP).
+1. Insert the device (16, 18 or 20 pins, DIP or ZIP).
-2. Connect 5 V via USB.
+2. Connect USB power supply.
-3. Press the Start button.
-4. Read the result
+3. Read the result
    * OLED version: plain-text report on the display
    * LED-only version: green = pass, red = fail